eclipse-californium/californium/MIGRATION_HINTS_4.md

 ## Noteworthy Behavior Changes

+Californium 3 used in several functions two `ScheduledExecutorService` for execution.
+The main was intended to be used only for very short and fast tasks in a "non-blocking" way.
+The "scheduled" tasks of that main executor are mainly intended to switch then to {@link SerialExecutor} to serialize executing jobs in the scope of an (CoAP) `Exchange` (DTLS) `Conection` secondary executor is the intended for longer running tasks, e.g. cleanup jobs.
+This long jobs must not execute too frequently and may be delayed.
+To optimize the performance the main executor should be created with `ExecutorsUtil.newScheduledThreadPool(int, ThreadFactory)` and the secondary with `ExecutorsUtil.newDefaultSecondaryScheduler(String)`.

+In order to simplify the API for Californium 4, this behavior is mapped into the `ProtocolScheduledExecutorService` interface.
+This replaces the two executors in several functions.
+It may be provided with a custom implementation or by `ExecutorsUtil.newProtocolScheduledThreadPool(int, ThreadFactory)` and
+`ExecutorsUtil.newSingleThreadedProtocolExecutor(ThreadFactory)`.

 ### Element-Connector:

 Supports virtual threads for UDP receivers and senders, if the JVM supports it.
 Otherwise platform daemon threads are used.
 Chosen by `-1` as number of threads in `UDP.RECEIVER_THREAD_COUNT` and `UDP.SENDER_THREAD_COUNT`.